 Polenta is relatively new to me.
-My boyfriend’s family are from Madiera (Portugese Island) and it was in Madiera that I first tried milho Frito (Yum!!).
+My partner’s family are Madieran (Portugese Island) and it was in Madiera that I first tried milho Frito (Yum!!).
 I could eat them all day.

 Anyway, since I get very bored, particularly of oats and I also find oats too heavy in the morning, I decided to try polenta for a few things.

 In the process I tried to find a recipe to use up some ingredients but avoiding ones I cant have.

 I came across potatofaces.wordpress.com.
 An Almond and orange polenta cake and thought I would adapt things and see where I went.

 Original recipe can be found at – potatofaces.wordpress.com

 - 200g ground almonds (although I only had 180g almonds, I made up with 20g walnuts and it hasn’t seemed to be a problem)

 - 100g polenta

 - Grated rind of 2 lemons (the ones I used were a bit old a dying too)